hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       ```

     - NTP authentication enforcment: `ntp authenticate`
+  - ACL `login block-for 100 attempts 4 within 60`: if four failures occur in 60 seconds, the router goes to quiet mode for 100 seconds

 - Multi-factor Authentication (MFA)
+  - authentication method two or more verification factors to gain access to a resource
+  - require means of verification that unauthorized users won't have
+  - protect data by enabling the use of a <span style="color: #bb6600;">second validation of identity</span>
   - prevent brute force attacks from being successful
-  - an authentication method that requires the user to provide two or more verification factors to gain access to a resource
   - proper MFA using factors from at least two different categories
   - benefits
     - flexibility of different methods of 2FA such as phone callbacks, SMS passcodes, and push notifications